cervejaria-ambev/safety/README.md

 - [x] **Data Cleasing / Feature Engineering**

-In order to reach a better model further on the algorithm, the data cleasing process is a necessary step to prepare a dataset where only data that is relevant for the ANSWER that we need as output.
+In order to reach a better model further on the algorithm, the data cleasing process is a necessary step to prepare a dataset where only data that is relevant for the ANSWER is included.
 Focusing time on analysing the data is crucial.
 We used a few steps in order to prepare the data and execute the feature engineering, such as:

 - #### Seekin' for missing values